wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.8.24 =
+* Bug fix related to displaying form names in administration panel with certain characters

 = 2.8.23 =
 * Bug fix for Gravity Form integration.
 Sometimes field value was not captured where there are multiple fields of the same name but only one shown based on conditional field definition.